 Tryptophan is also a building block of the sleep hormone melatonin.

-Thus, tryptophan can help you fall asleep faster, sleep longer, and awake less often in the night.
+Taking supplemental tryptophan can help you fall asleep faster, sleep longer, and awake less often during the night.

 The most popular omega-3 supplements are in the form of fish oil.

-Omega-3s are anti-inflammatory and this helps to quell chronic inflammation of the brain.
+Omega-3s are anti-inflammatory and this helps to reduce chronic inflammation in the brain.

-These bacteria are referred to collectively as your intestinal flora, microbiome, or microbiota and they have a profound impact on your brain and mood.
+These bacteria are referred to collectively as our intestinal flora, microbiome, or microbiota, and they have a profound impact on our brain and mood.

-They are responsible for making over 30 neurotransmitters including mood-elevating serotonin and relaxing GABA.
-(64)
+They are responsible for making over 30 neurotransmitters, including mood-boosting serotonin and relaxing GABA.

-Practicing neurologist Dr. David Perlmutter reveals in his book Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain — for Life how a dysfunctional microbiome can be the root cause of anxiety, depression, and other brain-related disorders.
+Practicing neurologist David Perlmutter, MD, reveals in his book Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain — for Life how a dysfunctional microbiome can be the root cause of anxiety, depression, and other brain-related disorders.

-To make sure the new bacteria from your probiotic supplement flourish, eat plenty of prebiotic foods such as asparagus, bananas, barley, leeks, garlic, jicama, lentils, mustard greens, onions, and tomatoes.
-(66, 67)
+To make sure that the new bacteria from your probiotic supplement flourish, eat plenty of prebiotic foods, such as asparagus, bananas, barley, leeks, garlic, lentils, mustard greens, onions, and tomatoes.

-Prebiotic foods give the good bacteria something to feed on and are essential for maintaining a healthy microbiome.
-(68)
+Prebiotic foods give the good bacteria compounds that they like to feed on and are essential for maintaining a healthy microbiome.

-Interestingly, prebiotic foods alone have been found to alleviate symptoms of anxiety and depression by reducing levels of the stress hormone cortisol.
-(69)
+Prebiotic foods alone have been found to alleviate symptoms of anxiety and depression by reducing levels of the stress hormone cortisol.

-Before humans figured out how to stuff herbs into capsules or isolate active ingredients from plants, they were often consumed as teas.
+Before humans figured out how to stuff herbs into capsules or isolate active ingredients from plants, herbs and plants were often consumed as teas.

-Unlike swallowing pills, sipping tea is enjoyable and the ritual of making tea can be relaxing.
+Unlike swallowing pills, sipping tea is enjoyable and the ritual of making and drinking tea can be very relaxing.